-Retinal detachment is an acute or progressive condition in which the neuroretina separates from the retinal pigment epithelium with accumulation of subretinal fluid and loss of retinal function.
+Retinal detachment (RD) is an acute or progressive condition in which the neuroretina separates from the retinal pigment epithelium, subretinal fluid accumulates, and retinal function is lost.

-May be primary (rhegmatogenous retinal detachment), secondary to traction, or exudative in nature.
+Presents as primary rhegmatogenous RD, secondary to traction, or exudative in nature.

-Left untreated, rhegmatogenous retinal detachment typically results in blindness.
+Left untreated, rhegmatogenous RD typically results in blindness.

-Surgical treatment is aimed at preventing fluid access to the subretinal space through the break and eliminating the traction causing the break.
+Surgical treatment aims to prevent fluid accessing the subretinal space through the break and to eliminate the traction that caused the break.

-If treated, prognosis is generally good.
-The most common cause of failure is scarring due to proliferative vitreoretinopathy.
+If treated promptly, prognosis is generally good.
+Failure occurs in cases with scarring due to proliferative vitreoretinopathy (PVR).

 History and exam